 Aim of this guidance

-- What are the responsibilities of the role? (for example, the role may involve looking after cash)
+- What are the responsibilities of the role? (for example, the role may involve looking after cash or entering customers’ homes)

-- Are there any specific links between the responsibilities of the role and an opportunity for the applicant to re-offend in the workplace?
+- Are there any clear links between the responsibilities of the role and the circumstances of the offence?

-- What measures are in place to mitigate any particular concerns?
+- What measures are in place to mitigate any concerns?